What Is Data Mesh Governance?

 Additional Resources

-To learn more about Informatica’s approach to data mesh governance, listen to our demo video or visit our Data Mesh Architecture Center
+To learn more about Informatica’s approach to data mesh governance, listen to our demo video, watch our Data Mesh Experience Lounge demo or visit our Data Mesh Architecture Center